ECES is a cross-national study that aims to explore, describe, and analyze the...

 TIMSS 2015 is the sixth cycle of the IEA Trends in International Mathematics and Science Study (TIMSS).
 Conducted every four years since 1995, TIMSS has been a valuable vehicle for studying international trends in mathematics and science achievement at the fourth and eighth grades.

 TIMSS 2015 will report overall achievement as well as results according to four international benchmarks (advanced, high, medium, and low), by major content domains (e.g., number, algebra, and geometry in mathematics, and earth science, biology, and chemistry in science), and by cognitive domains (knowing, applying, and reasoning).
-Like the previous TIMSS assessments, the study will collect detailed information about curriculum and curriculum implementation, instructional practices, and school resources.
+Like the previous TIMSS assessments (conducted in 1995, 1999, 2003, 2007, and 2011), the study will collect detailed information about curriculum and curriculum implementation, instructional practices, and school resources.

 TIMSS Numeracy 2015